 For the cluster to be successful, it needs to be industry-driven, fueled by third level education and supported by Government.
 Without the co-operation of these three pillars, the cluster cannot reach its full potential.

-To register your interest in Cyber Ireland & to keep up to date with news, events and the development of the cluster, please complete the form below:
+To keep up to date with news, events and the development of the cluster, please sign up for our monthly newsletter below:

 Dr Eoin Byrne,